Alice Pollard Clark: Legal career

 In 1990, she became the first black woman attorney in the Howard County office of the Public Defender.
 In 1995, she was appointed by Maryland Governor Parris N. Glendening to Howard County's circuit court.
 The following year, she was named Outstanding Assistant Public Defender of the Year for Howard and Carroll Counties.

-In 1997 at age 57, she became the first African American woman appointed to the district court bench in Howard County.
+In 1997, at the age of 57, she became the first African-American woman appointed to the district court bench in Howard County.
 Her appointment by Maryland Governor Parris N. Glendening filled the vacancy of former District Judge Lenore R. Gelfman.
-Clark would continue to work with education and youth while a jurist.
+Clark continued to work with education and youth while a jurist.